Some (too-)simple tricks for running a generative classifier (on CPU)

 A classifier of text

 We need to note that several models use this recipe, such as Llama GuardMeta Llama Team.
 2024.
 “Llama Guard 3-8b Model Card.” , ShieldGemmaZeng, Wenjun, and others.
 2024.
 “Shieldgemma: Generative AI Content Moderation Based on Gemma.” , and Qwen3GuardZhao, Haiyang, and others.
 2025.
 “Qwen3guard Technical Report.” .
-I think the main reason for this design is that we can assume that the base model is already pretrained on a lot of language and world knowledge, so it has the capacity to be used as a good and robust (i.e. generalizable) classifier with just a little tuning.
+I think the main reason for this design is that we can assume that the base model is already pretrained on a vast amount of language and world knowledge, so it has the capacity to be reframed as a good and robust (i.e. generalizable) classifier with just a little tuning.

 One additional advantage, that makes it particularly interesting, is the user experience: Now we can write human language for what is considered unsafe, a.k.a in-context learning, as part of the prompt.
-This makes especially the network administrator happy as now finally in all these years they can write policies in an easy way, and that this policy can also change on the fly without retraining the model, which is a huge plus.
+This makes especially the org administrator happy as now finally in all these years they can write policies in an easy way, and that this policy can also change on the fly without retraining the model, which is a huge plus.

 Analysis, breakdowns and tricks